TarunPuri/livelessons-git/README.md

 - `git checkout`: restore + git add
 - `git restore <filename>`: restore file to thr previous git state

+#  Started Working with Git hosting Sites like GitHUB
 - `git remote add <NAME><URL>`: NAME By Default is ORIGIN
 - `git remote rm <NAME>`: Removes Origin
 - `git pull <WHERE> <WHAT>` : Pulls down <WHAT> to <WHERE>